Nostradamus C8 Q68: The odyssey of a warrior fighting the wind Gods.

 The paladins, sometimes known as theTwelve Peers, were the foremost warriors of Charlemagne's court, according to the literary cycle known as the Matter of France.[1]
 They first appear in the early chansons de geste such as The Song of Roland, where they represent Christian valor against the Saracen hordes inside Europe.

-The Miquelets ( ſme Et Lique)
+The term Miquelets ( ſme Et Lique)

-The term was used for many unconnected groups of Catalans in Spain who took up arms in many wars, as well as in banditry.
+was used for many unconnected groups of Catalans in Spain who took up arms in many wars, as well as in banditry.
 They were active in Catalan secessionist revolt of 1640 and in the Spanish Wars of Succession (1701-1740) and the Siege of Gerona in 1809.

 This verse is the only one that contains an anagram of Mabus ( bauſm) but it also occurs once in the text of one of the more famous Prophecies (C2 Q62).